-The County of San Diego Department of Enivornmental Health Solid Waste Local Enforcement Agency (LEA) is certified by the Calfornia Department of Resources Recycling and Recovery to enforce state solid waste laws and regulations in San Diego County, excluding the City of San Diego.
+The County of San Diego Department of Environmental Health Solid Waste Local Enforcement Agency (LEA) is certified by the California Department of Resources Recycling and Recovery to enforce state solid waste laws and regulations in San Diego County, excluding the City of San Diego.
 The LEA has the primary responsibility for ensuring the proper operation, permitting and closure of solid waste facilities, operations and disposal sites.
-The LEA also has responsibilities for ensuring the review and approval of postclosure land use activities at closed solid waste disposal sites.
+The LEA also has responsibilities for ensuring the review and approval of post-closure land use activities at closed solid waste disposal sites.
 The LEA works to protect public health, safety and the well being of our communities and environment from the impacts of solid waste management/recycling and disposal by:

 - Preventing environmental damage from existing and future solid waste facilities and operations through careful and thorough permit management, inspection, enforcement, complaint response and education.

 - Maintaining all active Solid Waste Facility Permits within our jurisdiction with up to date information and consistent with current laws and regulations.

 - Completing all required inspections at each active and closed facility and taking appropriate enforcement actions as necessary.

 - Ensuring quick response to complaints received regarding facilities, operations or disposal sites within the jurisdiction of the LEA and taking appropriate enforcement actions as necessary.